A Step-by-Step Guide to How To Become a CFO

 Investor relations; how to deal with shareholders and stakeholders; commercial acumen obtained through exposure to sales and purchasing processes; and an eye on human resources are all aspects that a CFO needs to touch throughout their career.

 Being a strategic advisor, which will occupy most of their time once at the top, requires more than just expertise in financial analysis.
 That is why, when it comes to acquiring industry experience, as stated above, it becomes fundamental for an accountant to have “intimacy” with various business streams within an organisation.
-For example, in a small-medium-sized company, it is common for an FD to be responsible for IT or even Human Resources.
+For example, in a small- to medium-sized company, it is common for an FD to be responsible for IT or even human resources.
 A large organisation’s CFO will also be responsible for fundamental purchasing and sales decisions.

 How To Become a CFO? – Managerial and General Skills

-The ability to interpret financial statements, understand financial operations, be up to date with accounting principles and run accounting departments are a given and expected in any CFO role.
-However, well-rounded experience is fundamental to becoming a CFO because it provides Accountants with varied skillsets beyond financial literacy.
+The ability to interpret financial statements, understand financial operations, be up-to-date with accounting principles, and run accounting departments is a given and expected skill in any CFO role.
+However, well-rounded experience is fundamental to becoming a CFO because it provides accountants with varied skill sets beyond financial literacy.

 But there’s more to that:

-As one of the prominent “faces” of an organisation, internally and externally, the ability to communicate in a simple manner complex financial concepts to a variety of stakeholders makes communication skills a fundamental differentiator.
+As one of the prominent “faces” of an organisation, both internally and externally, the ability to communicate complex financial concepts simply to a variety of stakeholders makes communication skills a fundamental differentiator.

 Risk Management Skills

-A CFO is a gatekeeper safeguarding a company’s assets.
-As such, they should have an eye for risk management and provide the right balance between stellar company aspirations, with the need to ensure growth is sustainable and appropriately managed.
+A CFO is a gatekeeper, safeguarding a company’s assets.
+As such, they should have an eye for risk management and provide the right balance between stellar company aspirations and the need to ensure growth is sustainable and appropriately managed.

 Investor Relations Skills

-Particularly relevant for CFOs of publicly listed companies, they will often co-lead with the CEO on quarterly or annual results releases as well as fundraising activities, which combines financial intimacy and communication.
+Particularly relevant for CFOs of publicly listed companies, they will often co-lead with the CEO on quarterly or annual results releases as well as fundraising activities, which combine financial intimacy and communication.